LanguageDev/Yoakke/README.md

 Yoakke is still early in development.
 You can play around with the libraries, but there may be bugs or missing features.
 Please open an issue if you find a bug, or miss an important feature.
 All contributions are welcome!

+## A note for Visual Studio users

+If you are experiencing build issues when using Visual Studio around Source Generators, please try enabling the [option described here](https://languagedev.github.io/Yoakke/articles/fixing-vs-issues.html).

 ## What components are there?

 - Lexing: Lexers can be defined completely declaratively, as regular expression annotations - inspired by [Logos](https://github.com/maciejhirsz/logos) - over token types.
 Do not worry, the regular expressions are compiled into _Deterministic Finite Automatas_, so the resulting code is a lot more efficient, than your average RegEx engine.